-As the main job of children is playing and learning, occupational therapist can evaluate a child’s skills for play activities, school performance, and activities of daily living and compare them with what is developmentally appropriate for that age group.
+Playing and learning play the major role throughout a child’s development stage.
+Occupational therapist evaluates a child’s skill for play activities, school performance and activities that involve daily living and compare them with what is developmentally appropriate for that age group.

-- help kids with severe developmental delays learn some basic daily living tasks
+- help child with severe developmental delays to learn some basic daily living tasks

-- teach kids with physical disabilities the coordination skills required to feed themselves, use a computer, or increase the speed and legibility of their handwriting
+- improve a child’s coordination skills such as: feeding themselves, using a computer, or increase the speed and legibility of their handwriting

-- evaluate each child s needs for specialized equipment, such as wheelchairs, splints, bathing equipment, dressing devices, or communication aids
+- Occupation therapist can also evaluate each child’s needs for specialised equipment, such as: wheelchairs, splints, bathing equipment, dressing devices, or communication aids

 Click here to view more details about our therapy services.